Perth Amboy, New Jersey: Bicycle regulation

 Since 1939, legal use of a bicycle in Perth Amboy requires a license issued by the Perth Amboy police department.
 The purchase and sale of used bicycles must be reported to the Perth Amboy police department.
 Any person operating a business engaged in the sale or purchase of new or used bicycles must file a daily report with the Chief of Police detailing the particulars of all transactions.
 There is at least one bicycle shop in Perth Amboy.

 Education

 Public schools in Perth Amboy are operated by Perth Amboy Public Schools, serving students in pre-kindergarten through twelfth grade.
 The district is one of 31 former Abbott districts statewide that were established pursuant to the decision by the New Jersey Supreme Court in Abbott v.
-Burke which are now referred to as "SDA Districts" based on the requirement for the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.
+Burke which are now referred to as "SDA Districts" based on the requirement for the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.SDA Districts, New Jersey Schools Development Authority.
+Accessed March 1, 2022.